Theory No 1Last updated: 23 Jan 2012

 Overall, when it comes to demodex, one is left to wonder if these people are actually researching the same insect or just plucking numbers out of the air.

 Every human on the planet, except for newborn infants, hosts a population of both of these types of demodex.
 Normally, the body’s immune system keeps them under control so they don’t bother us.
 They can only be transmitted through prolonged skin-to-skin contact.
 If this happens, it should cause no problem for someone with a normal healthy immune system.
 (Note that virtually every furred mammal species hosts its own variant of demodex.
 It is believed that these do not transfer successfully to human hosts.
-But click here for a case of doggie demodex infesting a human).
+But cases of doggie demodex infesting a human have been documented in veterinary workers.

 If the human immune system becomes compromised (immunosuppression), however, your own demodex mites can cause a problem.